talhahafeez786/ApniMandi-Django-master/README.md

-> FreshFoods is a online food & grocery delivery service app built with Django with Esewa payment integration.
+> Apni Mandi is a online food & grocery delivery service app built with Django with Esewa payment integration.

-We have used ``Faker`` to generate fake data automatically.

 ## Getting Started